 “This is just another attempt to blame everything on me that ever went on in the Los Angeles underworld” Guy McAfee would grouse in 1940 after his name was linked once again to yet another vice racket.
 One of his enemies would call him the “Capone of Los Angeles,” an overstatement perhaps, but one not without foundation.

-In Los Angeles McAfee worked as a locomotive fireman for the Southern Pacific Railroad before transferring to the LAPD’s central Metropolitan Squad vice detail, also known as the “Purity Squad.”
+McAfee settled in Los Angeles and worked as a locomotive fireman for the Southern Pacific Railroad before joining the LAPD on July 11, 1913.
+He was assigned to the central Metropolitan Squad vice detail, also known as the “Purity Squad.”
 His contemporaries included future Chief of Police James E. Davis who started out walking the Chinatown beat.
 Some of McAfee’s exploits garnered headlines- like the time he went chasing after three suspected opium smugglers unarmed, or when he swung on a rope through a rooftop skylight to bust up a fan tan game.
-But his law enforcement career, which spanned 1913 to 1920, was interrupted by suspensions, dismissals and reinstatements.
+But his law enforcement career was interrupted by suspensions, dismissals and reinstatements.

 In November 1914, McAfee was demoted and sent to Hollywood station, the LAPD equivalent of Siberia, after being caught gambling- but his exile didn’t last long.

 On January 16, 1915, he and two other ousted officers pulled off a raid of a gambling den at 229½ E. Fourth St. and arrested six men.
 “The fact that the alleged gambling house was located in the very center of the city where the present Metropolitan Squad would have cognizance of it is regarded at central station as an effort on the part of the old squad members to ‘show up’ the new Metropolitan Squad” the Los Angeles Evening Herald reported.
 McAfee was soon was not only back at headquarters but the acting head of the Purity Squad.